 Buying a top-rated washing machine cleaner is essential for ensuring this busy appliance is running well — and is safe to use.
 Not only can all the build-up in your machine prevent it from running efficiently, but even if you own one of the best washing machines money can buy, bacteria can build up that can harm your health.
 One thing's for sure: using a washing machine cleaner regularly is the easiest way to keep your machine hygienic and fresh.
 And it's a lot cheaper than having to call our your plumber again, or even having to replace your entire washing machine.

 Check out our selection of reviewed washing machine cleaners to buy right now if yours is looking a bit grubby and is in need of a deep clean.
-Whilst ranking these products we've considered value for money as well as other added benefits.
-From eco-friendly packaging to solutions that kill bacteria, we can help you buy the best washing machine cleaner to suit your appliance.
+Whilst ranking these products, we've considered value for money as well as other added benefits.
+From formulas with eco-friendly packaging to solutions that kill bacteria, we can help you buy the best washing machine cleaner to suit your appliance.

 The best washing machine cleaners

 Why you can trust Real Homes Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

 Best washing machine cleaner